Infection & ResponseCommon Misconceptions

 Misconception: "Antibodies kill pathogens directly."

 Reality: Antibodies do not directly kill pathogens.
 They act as tags or markers.
-When an antibody binds to an antigen on a pathogen, it signals to phagocytes to engulf and destroy that pathogen (opsonisation).
+When an antibody binds to an antigen on a pathogen, it signals to phagocytes to engulf and destroy that pathogen.
 Antibodies can also neutralise toxins by binding to them, and cause agglutination — clumping pathogens together — which makes it easier for phagocytes to destroy many at once.
-The actual killing is done by phagocytes and the complement system, not antibodies alone.
+The actual killing is done by phagocytes, not antibodies.

 Misconception: "Antibiotics work against viruses."

 Reality: Antibiotics target bacterial structures (cell walls, ribosomes) that viruses do not have.
-Viral infections must be handled by the immune system itself or, in some cases, by specific antiviral drugs.
+Viral infections must be handled by the immune system itself.
 The adaptive immune response — producing antibodies against viral antigens — is the primary mechanism for clearing viral infections.
 This is also why vaccines for viral diseases (flu, measles) are so important.

 Misconception: "Once you have antibodies, you are permanently immune."

 Reality: Antibody levels from a primary response decline over weeks to months.
 Long-term immunity comes from memory cells, not from circulating antibodies.
 Memory cells can rapidly produce new antibodies on re-exposure.
-Additionally, some pathogens (notably influenza) mutate their surface antigens rapidly, so antibodies from a previous infection no longer recognise the new strain — this is why flu vaccines need updating annually.
+Additionally, some pathogens (notably influenza) mutate their surface antigens, so antibodies from a previous infection may no longer recognise the new strain — this is why flu vaccines need updating annually.

 Misconception: "The secondary immune response is slower than the primary."

 Reality: The opposite is true.
-The primary response is slow (5-10 days) because the immune system must first identify the antigen, select the right B cell, and expand the clone.
-The secondary response is fast (1-3 days) because memory cells are already present in large numbers with the correct receptor shape.
-They respond immediately, producing higher levels of more effective antibodies — often eliminating the pathogen before any symptoms develop.
+The primary response is slow (5–10 days) because the immune system must first identify the antigen and activate the right B cells.
+The secondary response is fast (1–3 days) because memory cells are already present with the correct receptor shape.
+They respond immediately, producing higher levels of antibodies — often eliminating the pathogen before any symptoms develop.

 Keep building this topic